billkendrick/firefighter/README.md

 >
 > ## 5.
 Ax
 >
-> > The ax is a collectible object that appear on some levels.
+> > The ax is a collectible object that appears on some levels.
 > > (You start each level without the ax.)
 When you touch it, it
 > > will disappear from the room, you'll hear a chime, you'll
 > > receive some points, and an ax icon will appear at the top left.